maine-woDNA/maine-woDNA.github.io/about.md

 ![Sample Image1](/assets/images/SampleImage1.jpg)

 Edit this page by going to about.md.
-Im thinking we can give background on this project right here, then below we can have what eDNA is, and who we are?
-We can also turn those topics onto different pages!
+Im thinking we can give background on this project right here and who we are?
+We can also turn those topics onto different pages if we wanted to!

-## What is eDNA?

-We can have a blurb about what eDNA is here! we can include images and other things (like a video embedded if we want!) as well.
-However, as stated above, we can also easily be like: nahhh lets break this into multiple pages and have a whole page on what eDNA is.

 ## Who (or what) is woDNA?